osherjacobs/LabWork_Findings/nxc-wmiexec-keepass-detection.md

 **Platform:** Windows Server 2022 Standard Evaluation (WIN-ATTACK.lab2019.local)
 **Attacker:** Kali Linux — nxc (NetExec) v1.x
 **Defender:** ELK SIEM (Kibana 8.19.12), Sysmon, Winlogbeat, Windows Security Auditing
-**Relevant prior reading:** [Vector 2 writeup](https://github.com/osherjacobs/AD-Lab-Research/blob/main/scheduled-task-persistence-detection.md) — same evasion chain, extended with post-exploitation credential access.
+**Prerequisite:** [Vector 2 writeup](./nxc-wmiexec-detection.md) — same evasion chain, extended with post-exploitation credential access.

 > This is a detection engineering document.
 Payload internals and bypass mechanics are intentionally omitted.
 The focus is on what the telemetry looks like, where detection coverage exists, and where it ends.

+The remote execution chain provides situational awareness and generates detectable telemetry.
+The exfiltration itself requires only administrative credentials and reachable admin SMB shares (C$) — both already available under the assumed breach model.

 ---

 ## Threat Model

 Assumed breach.
 Attacker has valid administrative credentials — Domain Admin is used here to simplify lab setup.
-The technique does not rely on Domain Admin specifically: any principal with remote execution rights to the target workstation can retrieve the vault once it is accessible.
+The technique does not rely on Domain Admin specifically: any principal with remote execution rights to the target workstation and SMB access to the administrative shares can retrieve the vault.
 No exploit required.

 Target: a privileged administrative workstation (WIN-ATTACK.lab2019.local) running Windows Server 2022.
-A domain administrator has logged in to perform maintenance and left KeePass running with the credential vault unlocked.
+KeePass is running — consistent with an administrator having recently logged in for maintenance.
 No idle lock policy is enforced.

 This is not a contrived scenario.
 Credential vaults are routinely present on jump hosts, management servers, and admin workstations.
 Administrators leave vaults open during maintenance windows.
 This lab collapses infrastructure roles into a single host to simplify demonstration of the detection chain.

 KeePass is representative of locally accessible credential vaults — KeePass, Password Safe, browser stores, exported PAM secrets.
 The detection problem is tool-agnostic: the telemetry gap exists for any locally readable secret store once the host is compromised.

+Note: the credential vault file (.kdbx) can be retrieved directly via SMB using administrative credentials — no remote command execution or shell is strictly required.
+The WMI execution step adds operational certainty: it confirms the KeePass process is active and reveals the exact user profile path before any exfiltration occurs.
+Profile paths are not always predictable across environments.

 **The attacker does not need to find the vault.
 They just need to look.**